Young Americans and Polish People- Survey

 When asked what came to mind when they hear the word “Poland”, 60% of respondents selected World War II, and nearly a third chose the Cold War.
 Fill-in-the blank responses centered around cuisine and personal associations, whether via friends or family members.

-More strikingly, we found that young Americans are not familiar with contemporary famous Poles.
+More strikingly, we found that young Americans are unfamiliar with contemporary famous Poles.
 Over 62% were unable to name a single famous Polish person.
 The remaining participants were most familiar with individuals who have long been deceased, such as Marie Curie and Frédéric Chopin.

 From these results, we can gather that what little information is disseminated about Poles in the United States is restricted to the past.
 Younger generations cannot possibly feel obligated to keep alive a culture that is seemingly dead.
 As the number of new Polish immigrants to the United States wanes, so do fresh perspectives of the Polish community.
 It is imperative that we find new ways to form meaningful connections with Millennials and Generation Z in order for these organizations to thrive in the decades to come.